 - It is completely chemical-free and manual, so does not require batteries, charging, pesticides, etc.

 - The catcher can even be used to pick up dead insects that you don't want to touch—or even insect bait for fishing.

 - You can even catch bugs when they are moving.

-- In fact, the inventor states, "It will actually pick up a strand of hair from a table, rendering it sensitive enough for use in laboratories."
+- The inventor states, "It will actually pick up a strand of hair from a table, rendering it sensitive enough for use in laboratories."

 - To capture flying insects (moths, wasps, bees, and flies), side-sweep them from the window or wall.

-- There is also a smaller "travel spider catcher" available, that is about 16 inches long – designed for RVs, boats, cars, tents, etc.
+- There is also a smaller "travel spider catcher" available, which is about 16 inches long—designed for RVs, boats, cars, tents, etc.

 The Spider Catcher is available through Amazon but is least expensive through direct purchase at Critter Catcher, and it provides for free shipping.
-This is where I ordered mine, so, again, I will provide a review of the customer service and delivery as well as on the item itself, once it is received.
-If you do order a catcher, you also need to realize that it will be coming from the United Kingdom, so delivery to a U.S. address can take up to 21 days (3 weeks).
+If you do order a catcher, you also need to realize that it will be coming from the United Kingdom, so delivery to a U.S. address can take up to 21 days (three weeks).

 What's next for Allen?
 According to an April 2016 article in IrishCentral, he's still inventing—he already has a patent on a Pooper Scooper bag, and he is now working on an ashtray cover for outdoors.